 Initially, 20 to 30 minutes after gluing, you can try sanding.
 But make sure you don’t put too much strain on the planks.

 How much Glue should I use?

 There is no hard and fast rule here.
 As long as each attached wood piece is coated completely, it will work.

-After reading the whole thing, you got the entire picture on how to join a wood plank for the tabletop, right?
+After reading the whole thing, you got the entire picture of how to join wood plank for the table top, right?
 Now is the time for action.
 Take your gear and start making the table.